 A key concept in the Incredible Years program is the Attention Principle.
 Children want attention from their parents, teachers and peers.
 They will repeat behaviors that get attention.
 They are less likely to repeat behaviors that are ignored.

-Ideally, kids want positive attention: praise, rewards, smiles and snuggles.
-But, if they’re not getting enough of that, they will settle for any attention, even negative.
-When you see your child behaving well – being calm, cooperative, kind, taking turns, and sharing, reward that with positive attention.
-If your child is behaving badly, but in ways that aren’t directly harming anyone or anything, like whining or repeating the same words over and over or making vague demands rather than asking polite questions, ignore it.
+Therefore, when you see your child behaving well – being calm, cooperative, kind, taking turns, and sharing, reward that with positive attention.
+If your child is behaving badly, but in ways that aren’t directly harming anyone or anything, like whining or repeating the same words over and over or making sassy demands rather than asking polite questions, ignore it.
+If they are behaving in a way that causes problems, then calmly give clear instructions about exactly what they need to do differently.

 I imagine this all sounds obvious and you’re probably thinking “yes, of course, that makes sense.”
 But I want you to think… is this what you’re actually doing?